-Man charged with arson of Virginia Beach apartment where he lived
+Man sentenced with arson of his Virginia Beach apartment

-VIRGINIA BEACH, Va. – A man has been charged with arson of the apartment where he lives.
+VIRGINIA BEACH, Va. - A man was sentenced on Wednesday with arson of the apartment where he lived.

+39-year-old Gregory James Oechsner will serve 2 years and 6 months in prison.

-Officials were called to an apartment fire in the 600 block of Grant Avenue shortly after 8 p.m.
-Thursday.
+On July 29, 2017, shortly after 8 p.m., officials were called to an apartment fire in the 600 block of Grant Avenue.

 Five adults, seven children, two cats, a dog and a rabbit were home at the time the fire started but all made it out safely.